30+ companies with significant volunteer programs22 min read

 In one year, more than 400 young people in Canada were served through volunteer mentoring experiences.
 This program stands out in how it connects PwC’s people directly with the next generation of innovators while aligning their mission with community purpose.

 At Generali, employees and agents give their time and skills in volunteering activities in collaboration with The Human Safety Net partners to create a meaningful impact in the communities where they operate.
-Each program integrates volunteering as integral part of the activities proposed to beneficiaries.
+Each program integrates volunteering as an integral part of the activities proposed to beneficiaries.

 - For families: read to children, run activities with families, held healthy cooking classes, etc.